systemd/systemd/docs/PORTABLE_SERVICES.md

 ## Execution Environment

 Note that the code in portable service images is run exactly like regular services.
 Hence there's no new execution environment to consider.
-Oh, unlike Docker would do it, as these are regular system services they aren't run as PID 1 either, but with regular PID values.
+And, unlike Docker would do it, as these are regular system services they aren't run as PID 1 either, but with regular PID values.